uxvrob/xbee-arduino-camera/README.md

-## Running the tests

-### Basic Communication
+### Basic Communication Test

 1. Ensure the “Serial Select” switch is at USB on both Arduino Wireless SD shields.

-2. Open “tests/BASIC COMM TEST/gatewayNode-basic-comm-test/gatewayNode-basic-comm-test.ino”
+2. Open with Arduino IDE “tests/BASIC COMM TEST/gatewayNode-basic-comm-test/gatewayNode-basic-comm-test.ino”

 3. Upload to GatewayNode on the CORRECT COM port
   a.
 Ensure the correct COM port is selected if both Arduino’s are plugged in via USB

-4. Open “tests/BASIC COMM TEST/cameraNode-basic-comm-test/cameraNode-basic-comm-test.ino”
+4. Open with Arduino IDE “tests/BASIC COMM TEST/cameraNode-basic-comm-test/cameraNode-basic-comm-test.ino”

 5. Upload to CameraNode device
   a.
 Ensure the correct COM port is selected if both Arduino’s are plugged in via USB